2022 United States House of Representatives elections in New York: District 16

 The 16th district is based in southern Westchester County, including Yonkers, White Plains, New Rochelle, and Rye.
 It also includes Wakefield in the Bronx.
 The district was mostly unchanged by redistricting, though it did lose Riverdale and Spuyten Devil to the 15th district.
-It has a PVI of D+21 and voted for Joe Biden by 44 points in 2020.
-The incumbent is Democrat Jamaal Bowman, who was elected with 84% of the vote in 2020.
+It had a PVI of D+21 and voted for Joe Biden by 44 points in 2020.
+The incumbent was Democrat Jamaal Bowman, who was elected with 84% of the vote in 2020.